AI-Assisted Multi-Workspace Executive Brief and Deck Orchestration

 1. Map source systems by function:

-5. Keep final publish rights with a human owner.
+7. Keep final publish rights with a named human owner and log every distribution-ready version.

 A lightweight routing policy: